PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Shaymin.md

 After finding a shiny, go to the Switch Home to idle.
 Turn this off for unattended streaming so that your viewers can see the shiny.

+### Use Sound Detection:

+Whether to use sound detection to improve shiny detection robustness.
+Make sure you have proper audio input set.

+### Stop On:

+Choose when to stop the program.
+You can set Shiny, NonShiny, Anything or Nothing.

+### Video Capture:

+Whether to take a video of the encounter if it is a shiny.

 ## Advanced Settings:
 These are advanced settings.
 You shouldn't need to touch these unless something isn't working and you're trying to debug it yourself.